CryptoidCoder/Birthday-Wishes/README.md

 - In between the ' ' you need to add your own token
 ```

-Token1 = 'TOKEN1_HERE'
+Birthday-databaseId = 'notion_databse_id_here'
-Token2 = 'TOKEN2_HERE'
+notion_token = 'notion_intergration_token_here'

 ```

 ### To Do Thing1:
-- `python file1.py --arg1:thing --arg2:thing1/thing2`
+- `python main.py`
-- You need to have `--arg1:` or `--arg2:` before an argument
-- The first argument is to *do this thing*
-- If you use `thing1` for your second argument - it will do `thing1`
-- If you use `thing2` for your second argument - it will do `thing2`
+- This will schedule a function to check for birthdays at 6 am every day & printout if there are

 ## Future:
 [Read this TODO File to see what I plan to do in the future](TODO)